SBI says home loan queries jump three times since rate cut

 "Credit growth has been very, very subdued so far.
 In fact, our loan book has not grown at all after the note ban announcement on November 8.
 Now, the focus is on growing the loan book," Rajnish Kumar, managing director in charge of national banking, told reporters.

 It can be noted that system as a whole has seen the worst contraction in credit growth since 1997 in December due to the note ban impact.
-As per the latest RBI data, bank credit grew at the slowest pace in past 19 years in December at 5.1 per cent against 10.6 per cent a year ago.
+According to the latest Reserve Bank of India (RBI) data, bank credit grew at the slowest pace in past 19 years in December at 5.1 per cent against 10.6 per cent a year ago.

-The RBI data indicates lack of credit demand is across all segments and not just companies, including retail, wherein the only segment where a growth is registered is in auto loans.
+The RBI data indicate lack of credit demand is across all segments and not just companies, including retail, wherein the only segment where a growth is registered is in auto loans.

 Kumar said after demonetisation, the bank has seen over three-and-a-half times rise in debit cards use at merchant terminals and on e-commerce sites.
 Similarly, the wallets and other methods of payment through mobile have also seen a healthy increase in both in volume and value.

-He further said availability of PoS infrastructure is very crucial as there are about 75 crore cards out of which 45 crore are used very actively on ATMs.
+He further said availability of PoS infrastructure is very crucial, as there are about 75 crore cards, of which 45 crore are used very actively on ATMs.

 "If the same cards are used actively on PoS machines for doing normal purchases this will reduce pressure on ATMs for cash.
 Such a shift will be very helpful as cost of doing digital transactions is much lower than the cost of handling cash transactions," he said.